Disable Game Mode on Windows devices using Intune

 Detection Rules

-We will use a custom detection script to verify if both of the registry keys are existing and their values are set to 0.
-Create a powershell script with below piece of code and save it somewhere on your device.
-You can name this powershell script file anything you like for example: GamekeysDetect.ps1.
+We’ll use a custom detection script to ensure that both registry keys exist and have their values set to 0.
+Create a PowerShell script with the following code and save it on your device.
+You can choose any name for this PowerShell script file; for example, call it GamekeysDetect.ps1.

 $Path1 = "HKCU:\SOFTWARE\Microsoft\GameBar"